-Just before his return to his Father in heaven, he linked receiving power with the call to be his witnesses (Acts 1:8).
+Just before his return to his Father in heaven, Jesus linked receiving power with the call to be his witnesses.
+“But you WILL receive power when the Holy Spirit comes on you and you WILL be my witnesses……” (Acts 1:8).
 Paul states that “our gospel came to you not simply with words, but also with power… “(1 Thessalonians 1:6) The Bible knows nothing of powerless witnessing.
 Consequently, any training course on witnessing needs to include a segment on how to be filled with the Holy Spirit.

 KEY No. 10 P3 People Impact More People

-I learned from my church growth lecturer Dr Peter Wagner that the way churches define witnessing will determine the fruitfulness of their evangelistic initiatives.
+I learned from my church growth lecturer Dr Peter Wagner some years ago that the way churches define witnessing will determine the culture of the church and the fruitfulness of their evangelistic initiatives.

 Dr Wagner had 3 progressive levels of defining evangelism.
-The further a church advanced in these levels, would determine their success in reaching people for Christ.
+The further a church advanced in these levels, the greater their success in reaching people for Christ.